Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Results and discussion

 In panels c–f of Fig. \ref{fig:tscan-RGDOS}, a clear redshift and broadening of all peaks is observed as the temperature increases in both crystals.
 The extracted peak positions are listed in Table \ref{tab:temp}.
 The shift is similar across different modes, spanning a range of $\sim 3-9$ cm$^{-1}$.
 This effect is a direct result of the incorporation of anharmonicity, in particular the temperature-dependent lattice expansion.
-As shown in Section S4 of SM~\footnotemark[1] for anthracene, the redshift is almost negligible when lattice expansion is not taken into account, despite the anharmonic dynamics.
-This highlights the strong influence of lattice parameter variations on the dynamics of low-frequency intermolecular modes.
+As shown in Section S7 of SM~\footnotemark[1] for anthracene, the redshift is almost negligible when lattice expansion is not taken into account, despite the anharmonic dynamics.
+This highlights once more the strong influence of lattice parameter variations on the dynamics of low-frequency intermolecular modes.
 Notably, some modes even exhibit a blue shift in the absence of lattice expansion.
-We will analyze the temperature dependence of these PO-patterns in more detail in the following sections, after scrutinizing different sources of PO-pattern modification.
+Beyond these classical anharmonic effects, we also assessed the role of nuclear quantum effects (NQEs) on the PO-patterns.
+As shown in Section S8 of SM~\footnotemark[1] (see additional Refs. \cite{seiler_nuclear_2021,kowalski_theory_2023,litman_temperature_2020,rossi_progress_2021} therein), based on path-integral molecular dynamics simulations of the PO-Raman patterns of anthracene at 100 K and 295 K~\cite{wang_machine_2019,musil_quantum_2022,castro2025}, NQEs are found to have a negligible impact on the polarization patterns of these modes below 400~cm$^{-1}$, confirming that classical-nuclei simulations are very accurate at the frequency range considered here.